sagemath/sage/src/doc/en/developer/coding_in_python.rst

     Deprecated code can only be removed one year after the first stable release in which it appeared.

-Each deprecation warning contains the number of the trac ticket that defines it.
+Each deprecation warning contains the number of the github issue that defines it.
 We use 666 in the examples below.
 For each entry, consult the function's documentation for more information on its behaviour and optional arguments.